Planning Your Graduation- Seniors

 Baccalaureate: Seniors, faculty and staff line up for this event Saturday, May 10, at 2:30 p.m. on the sidewalk between King Chapel and Old Sem.
 The event begins promptly at 3:00 p.m.
 This Cornell tradition features playful and meaningful words of gratitude by graduating seniors on behalf of their faculty, family, staff, and friends, as well as music played on the College's impressive Moller organ, and inter-spiritual wisdom for the life journey which includes a message by College Chaplain Catherine Quehl-Engel.
 This optional event for graduating seniors and their loved ones lasts about an hour.
 Seniors should wear their academic gown, but no cap.

 - 9:00 a.m.
 Seniors must arrive at King Chapel with cap and gown.
 Photographs with family and friends should be taken before arriving or after the ceremony.
 If severe weather is expected, Commencement will be held in the Small Multi-Sport Center.
 Seniors will still be expected to line up for the ceremony at 9am, but line-up will occur in the basketball gym in the Sports Center.
-Notification of the venue change will occur by 10:00 a.m.
-Saturday via e-mail to all seniors, the RAM Alert system, and on the college’s homepage.
+Notification of the venue change will occur by 12:00 p.m.
+Friday via e-mail to all seniors and on the college’s homepage.
 If outdoors, umbrellas will not be allowed in the seating area.
 Ponchos will be provided in the event of rain.

 - Members of the Student Affairs staff will be available to assist seniors with lining up in King Chapel, then moving to the College Hall Lawn.
 Once the senior line is on the lawn, the academic marshals will lead the seniors through the faculty and staff line and into the seating area.

 - During the ceremony, the marshal will notify your row when you are to stand and move to the platform.
-You will enter the platform from the west side, receive your diploma cover from President Brand when your name is read, and exit from the east side.
+You will enter the platform from the north side, receive your diploma cover from President Brand when your name is read, and exit the south side.

 - The ceremony will conclude with a benediction and recessional (for platform party and faculty only) during which everyone will stand and remain standing until the recessional is over.